 However, the PlayStation 5 is still a ways off—is a future-proof headset any good to use now?

-Editor’s note: This review was updated on February 2, 2021 to include more FAQ answers.
+Editor’s note: This review was updated on May 5, 2021 to include answers in the FAQ section.

 Who is the Turtle Beach Stealth 600 Gen 2 for?